lhy-zjut/Awesome-3D-Scene-Understanding-LLMs/README.md

     </h1>
 </div>

-This repository manually collects works in llm based **3D Scene Understanding**, which will be continuously updated.
+This repository manually collects works in LLM based **3D Scene Understanding**, which will be continuously updated.

 ## 📖 News
 **[2025/12/18]** We release the initial version!